 ROOM 2.
 Room 2 is located directly to the east of the entrance room.
-It measures some $3.65 \text{ m} \times 3.4 \text{ m}$ .
+It measures some 3.65 m x 3.4 m.
 This room was accessed via the courtyard on the east side of the building.
 The floor consisted of the same material as that of the entrance room, that is, beaten earth above wadi fill.
-314 rooms on the north could be reached.
-The floor of the courtyard consisted of beaten earth.
-316

 THE INTERNAL COURTYARD.
 The internal courtyard is located in the centre of the courtyard house, along its entire width, and situated between Rooms 1 and 2 on the south and Rooms 3 and 5 on the north.
 It measures 9.2 m x 5.1 m wide and was entered from the south via the entrance between Rooms 1 and 2.
-A doorway on the north of the courtyard provided access to Room 3, from which the other
+A doorway on the north of the courtyard provided access to Room 3, from which the other rooms on the north could be reached.
+The floor of the courtyard consisted of beaten earth.